replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 The Kubernetes appliance installation is one of the first things your customer will experience about your application.
-Replicated provides a few options to customer the appliance installer.
-Let's customize it for the Slackernews application.
+Replicated provides a few options to customize the appliance installer.
+Let's use these to tailor it for the Slackernews application.